 We can see right here that these headphones aren’t particularly useful for mixing music where you’ll want frequencies to resonate at their natural levels of loudness.

 With professional use out of their intended purpose, let’s see how these headphones fare with regards to pure sound quality across the board and what they can offer to users that the V-shaped sound signature normally present in consumer headphones cannot.

 The bass is the biggest point of contention here.
 Bass-heavy genres are as popular as ever and being able to feel your music in your chest can make or break your decision to buy certain headphones.
 At least that’s the way things stand in the West.
-However, the situation is completely different in Japan, with bass not being nearly as emphasized even in modern music.
+However, the situation is completely different in Japan, with the bass not being nearly as emphasized even in modern music.

 Audio-Technica geared the ATH-MSR7 model more towards their home country than the rest of the world.
 But don’t think for a second that this makes these headphones unfit for western music.
 Don’t think of the bass as cranked down, think of it as ‘normal’.
 It may not have the sheer power to satisfy a bass head’s needs, but the level of control and detail on the bass is phenomenal; it definitely won’t leave you wanting in less bass-focused genres.

 As much as the bass may sound underwhelming if you’re used to the V-signature, the mids may sound overly elevated and extended at first.
 If you’re not a bass head and you’ve never experienced flat signature mids before, which isn’t at all uncommon, then you’ll be in for quite a treat.
 In particular the vocals sound amazing.

 Then there are the highs.
 The highs are nothing short of astonishing.
 They’re so detailed that it can turn into a bad thing.
 Namely, the high level of detail will reveal even the most minute recording mistake.
 Furthermore, they can prove problematic when listening to poorly compressed files with low source bit rates.